Last Updated on

 Your Employment Options

 A full-time employee works for one company and is paid either hourly or by salary for work done.
 The employer handles tax withholding and reporting; and the employee is usually entitled to benefits (health insurance, life insurance, 401K, etc.).
-As of June this year, there were about 127.3 million full-time employees in the U.S. alone.
+As of December 2019, there were about 132 million full-time employees in the U.S. alone.

 For example, a new employee is hired as a data analyst for Facebook.
 He is expected to work about 40 hours each week in an office, and in return is compensated with a salary and an array of benefits, likely health insurance, paid sick and vacation time, a matching 401K, and perhaps educational reimbursement.
 Overtime may or may not be required, and may or may not be compensated for, depending on the offer of employment.